"Look again at that dot. That's here. That's home. That's us." — Carl Sagan, 1994

 Hello, I’m Shivam, online I go by phyBrackets.

-I’m a software engineer based in India.
+I’m a software engineer(sometimes?).
 At KDAB I work on customer projects built with Modern C++ and Qt, the kind of software where things actually need to work properly and run fast.
 I’ve also worked on Clazy, a static analyzer that finds Qt-specific bugs at compile time before they become your problem later, and on a physics engine.

-In school I stayed away from computers completely.
-Other things felt way more interesting to me, physics, biology, chemistry, the kind of questions that are almost too big to even ask.
-Programming came late for me, and what kept me in it wasn’t the code itself, it was realising that it’s basically the same curiosity just showing up differently.
-I’m in it now, fully.
+In my school days I stayed away from computers completely.
+Other things felt way more interesting or just “doable” to me, physics, biology, chemistry, the kind of questions that are almost too big(no just quite cool) to even ask.
+Programming came late for me, and what kept me in it wasn’t the code itself, it was realising that it’s basically the same curiosity just showing up in different form.
+I like Programming now, where it can serve a larger purpose.

 LLVM and debug information